Electroweak precision observables and Higgs-boson signal strengths in the Standard Model and beyond: present and future: Expected sensitivities at future lepton colliders

 Finally, the CepC project is designed as a Higgs-boson and/or $Z$ factory~\cite{CepCreport}.
 Running at $\sqrt{s}\approx 240$ GeV the CepC would produce about $10^6$ Higgs-boson particles, allowing measurements of its couplings at the percent level or better.
 During the $\sqrt{s}\approx 91$ GeV run, on the other hand, up to $10^{11}$ $Z$ bosons could be produced, improving the sensitivity to the $Z$ couplings to the $10^{-4}$ level.
 With this statistics, the overall uncertainty for most observables is expected to be dominated by systematic effects.
 For the run at the $Z$-pole energy, we will assume a total integrated luminosity larger than 150 fb$^{-1}$, necessary to achieve the expected precision for all the different EWPO in table 4.1 of ref.~\cite{CepCreport}.
 As in the case of the ILC, an improved measurement of the $W$ mass is possible at center-of-mass energies above the $W^+ W^-$ production threshold.
 For the $\sqrt{s}=250$~GeV run a direct $M_W$ measurement is expected with a similar uncertainty of approximately 3 MeV.

-The expected experimental uncertainties on the different EWPO and Higgs-boson signal strengths at the future colliders introduced above are summarized in tables~\ref{table:EWPOfuture} and \ref{table:Higgsfuture}, where we also include projections for the HL-LHC~\cite{CMS:2013xfa,ATL-PHYS-PUB-2013-014,ATL-PHYS-PUB-2014-011,ATL-PHYS-PUB-2014-016}.
+The expected experimental uncertainties on the different EWPO at the future colliders introduced above are summarized in table~\ref{table:EWPOfuture}~\cite{Gomez-Ceballos:2013zzn,Fujii:2015jha,CepCreport,Baak:2013fwa}.
+When no input is provided for FCCee~\cite{Gomez-Ceballos:2013zzn,Baak:2013fwa}, we adopted conservative numbers, depending on the experimental observable.
+The corresponding information for the expected accuracies in Higgs-boson signal strengths are summarized in table~\ref{table:Higgsfuture}.
+In both tables~\ref{table:EWPOfuture} and \ref{table:Higgsfuture}, we have also included projections for the HL-LHC~\cite{CMS:2013xfa,ATL-PHYS-PUB-2013-014,ATL-PHYS-PUB-2014-011,ATL-PHYS-PUB-2014-016}.